designstem/fachwerk/README.md

 // If you have custom components,
 // install them here:
 //
-// import CustomComponent from './CustomComponent.js'
+// import CustomComponent from "./CustomComponent.js";
-// Vue.component('custom-component', CustomComponent)
+// Vue.component("custom-component", CustomComponent);

-// Set up global event bus
+// Set up a global event bus

 Vue.prototype.$global = new Vue({ data: { state: {} } });